eecs489staff/a1-sockets-mininet/README.md

 - Learn about socket programming: Learning how to send/receive data to/from other machines with sockets.
 You will do this for all later projects.
 - Get used to AWS: You will be developing and testing your code on remote machines for later projects.
 - Get used to Mininet: Learning basic things like how to enter a host, how to start the mininet with topology, etc.
-- Learn to measure basic properties of network: Throughput and latency are important concepts you will need in measuring performance.
+- Learn to measure basic properties of a network: Throughput and latency are important concepts you will need in measuring performance.
 Also learn to read a topology.

 ## Overview